pvcordeiro/my-finance-tracker/pi/DEPLOYMENT.md

 pm2 start finance-tracker
 ```

-## SSL/HTTPS Setup (Optional)
+## SSL/HTTPS Setup (Recommended for external access)

-For production use with a domain name:
+Follow the deploy script prompts or do it manually:

 ```bash
 # Install Certbot